brekiy/groundcontrol-redux/README.md

 # Ground Control Redux
 ---
-This is my personal fork of the [Ground Control](https://steamcommunity.com/sharedfiles/filedetails/?id=800900816) gamemode for Garry's Mod.
+This is my personal fork of the Ground Control gamemode for Garry's Mod.
 It'll have a few updates to it.
+Ground Control Redux can be found on the Steam workshop [here](https://steamcommunity.com/sharedfiles/filedetails/?id=2034529088).

 ## Expanded Features:
 - Helmets supported